 p = 1

-The resulting polarization ratio is real.
-The components also have equal amplitudes so the polarization ratio is unity.
+The polarization ratio is real.
+Because the components have equal amplitudes, the polarization ratio is unity.

-Determine the polarization ratio for a vertically polarized field (when the horizontal component of the field vanishes).
+Determine the polarization ratio for a vertically polarized field (the horizontal component of the field vanishes).

 p = Inf